censorship-no/ceno-docs/user-manual/en/browser/testing.md

 After completing the test above on the first device, leave CENO running on it (the CENO icon should appear in its notification bar).
 Then get hold of a second device (you can invite a friend over to do the test) and connect it to the same Wi-Fi network.
 Then follow the steps below on that device:

  1. Install CENO if needed, start it and proceed to CENO's home page as above.
  2. Open the *CENO Settings* page as above.
-Since we only want to test distributed cache access, uncheck all the boxes for access mechanisms except *Get content shared by other users*.
+Since we only want to test distributed cache access, uncheck all the boxes for access mechanisms except *Shared by other CENO users*.
  3. Go back to CENO's home page and visit the same site in the same manner as you did above (i.e. by selecting one of the recommended web sites or entering its URL in the address bar).
  4. The chosen site should eventually show up.